baazis/Gatsby-Blog-Saurabh/content/blog/AdobeUXFoundation/adobe.md

 ---
 title: 5- Adobe UX Foundation Journey NASSCOM
 date: "2021-08-07T23:46:37.121Z"
-description: "This is a NAsscom initiative course with ADOBE.
+description: "This is a NAASCOM initiative course with ADOBE.
 This Adobe course "
 ---

 # Adobe-UX-Foundation-Learning-Journey